-The materials include a variety of instructional assessments at the unit and lesson level (including diagnostic, formative and summative) that vary in types of tasks and questions.
+The materials include a variety of instructional assessments at the unit and lesson level (including diagnostic, formative, and summative) that vary in types of tasks and questions.
 Materials include the definition and intended purpose for the types of instructional assessments included.
-The materials include teacher guidance to ensure consistent and accurate administration of instructional assessments.
-Materials include diagnostic, formative, and summative assessments that are aligned to the TEKS and objectives of the course, unit, or lesson.
+Materials include teacher guidance to ensure consistent and accurate administration of instructional assessments.
+Diagnostic, formative, and summative assessments are aligned to the TEKS and objectives of the course, unit, or lesson.
 Instructional assessments include standards-aligned items at varying levels of complexity.